I’ll be honest: You need this avocado pasta with burst cherry tomatoes in your life. No jokes. No kidding. Completely serious. And utterly delicious.

 While the tomatoes roast, cook the pasta according to package directions, reserving 1 cup of the water towards the end of the cook time.
 Drain and return the pasta to the hot pot.

-While the tomatoes roast and the pasta cooks, pulse the garlic, lemon juice, lemon zest, and olive oil in a food processor until the garlic is fairly well-chopped.
+While the tomatoes roast and the pasta cooks, pulse the garlic, lemon juice, lemon zest, and 2 tablespoons of olive oil in a food processor until the garlic is fairly well-chopped.
 Halve, pit, and scoop out the avocado flesh from the skin and add it to the food processor along with the basil, cheese, ½ teaspoon salt, and a few cranks of black pepper.
 Process until completely smooth, scraping down the sides of the bowl as needed.
 Season with more salt and pepper to taste.

 With the machine running, stream in the reserved pasta water until the sauce loosens up and is almost runny.
 You won’t likely need the whole cup of water but I like to keep a little extra just in case.
 You want the sauce thick enough to nicely coat the pasta but not too thick that it’s like a paste.